getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 A word of caution when looking at averages and percentiles: In most cases, you'll want to set up tracing so that only [a fraction](#data-sampling) of possible traces are actually sent to Sentry, to avoid overwhelming your system.
 Further, you may want to filter your transaction data by date or other factors, or you may be tracing a relatively uncommon operation.
 For all of these reasons, you may end up with average and percentile data that is directionally correct, but not accurate.
 (To use the most extreme case as an example, if only a single transaction matches your filters, you can still compute an "average" duration, even though that's clearly not what is usually meant by "average.")

-`[kmclb: Below: "We can calculate an average with less data than a 95th percentile" - is there some threshold below which we won't do the calculation?]`

-The problem of small sample size (and the resulting inability to be usefully accurate) will happen more often for some metrics than others. `[kmclb: which ones?]` We can calculate an average with less data than it takes to calculate the 95th percentile, but it’ll also vary by row.
-(For example, `/settings/` will always get more traffic than `/settings/country/belgium/tax`.)
+The problem of small sample size (and the resulting inability to be usefully accurate) will happen more often for some metrics than others, and sample size will also vary by row.
+For example, it takes less data to calculate a meaningful average than it does to calculate an equally meaningful 95th percentile.
+Further, a row representing requests to `/settings/my-awesome-org/` will likely contain many times as many transactions as one representing requests to `/settings/my-awesome-org/projects/best-project-ever/`.

-**Requests Per Minute (RPM)**

-`[kmclb: is there a reason we talk about RPM but not RPS?]`

-Requests Per Minute is a way to measure throughput.
-It is the average of all request durations, bucketed by the minute `[kmclb: start time or end time?]` for the current time window and query string.

-`[kmclb: now that I read this again, it doesn't make sense.
-Requests/min is a *number* of requests, whereas the description says it's the average *duration* of a group of requests.
-Which is it?]`
+**Transaction Frequency Metrics**

+Transaction counts and the rate at which transactions are recorded can be calculated using the following functions:
+- count
+- count unique values (for a given field)
+- average requests (transactions) per second
+- average requests (transactions) per minute

+Each of these functions is calculated with respect to the collection of transactions within the given row, which means the numbers will change as you filter your data or change the time window.
+Also, you have set up your SDK to [sample your data](#data-sampling), remember that only the transactions which are sent to Sentry are counted.
+So if a row containing transactions representing requests to a given endpoint is calculated to be receiving 5 requests per second, and you've got a 25% sampling rate enabled, in reality you're getting approximately 20 (5 * 4) requests to that endpoint each second.

 ### Transaction Detail View